SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 page fails *can* sometimes happen and in a future tutorial, we'll write a functional test to make sure this page actually loads.

 The error isn't very obvious, but I think one of our dino's has a status label that we don't know about.
 Let's peek back at the issues on GitHub and...
 HA!
 "Dennis" is causing problems yet again.
 Apparently he's a bit hungry...

 In our `HealthStatus` enum, we *don't* have a case for `Hungry` status labels.
 Go figure.
 Is a hungry dinosaur accepting visitors?
 I don't know - I guess it depends on if you ask the visitor or the dino.
-Anywas, `Hungry` is *not* a status we expected.
+Anyways, `Hungry` is *not* a status we expected.
 So next, let's throw a clear exception if we run into an unknown status and test for that exception.